TADangChauKhue/Job_Search_Automation_Make/README.md

 This project aims to assist individuals actively searching for job opportunities by automating the collection, analysis, and classification of job listings from various sources.
 By leveraging **Make.com**, **OpenAI's ChatGPT**, and **Airtable**, the system allows the user to:

-- Extract job listings from RSS feeds
+- Collect job offers from RSS feeds
 - Summarize and analyze job descriptions using GPT
 - Store and manage results in a structured Airtable database

-This workflow minimizes manual effort and ensures no opportunity is missed during the search.
+It streamlines the job search process, making it easier to track and prioritize the most relevant opportunities.

 **1. Business Question**